 After the second wave of “White Walkers” the walls were crumbling and the largest towers had fallen.
 I was undeterred though.
 I knocked down a few towers myself and declared that the castle was now Harrenhall.

-(Pound for pound this is pretty much the geekiest I’ve been in some time.)
+(Pound for pound this is pretty much the geekiest I’ve behaved in quite some time.)

 My brother and I had done all that we could do to save the castle, so we moved on to playing Washers.
 We had no sooner set up the washer boxes when the sky opened up with a downpour that would have sent Noah to building another Ark.
-I wasn’t wearing a bathing suit so I wrapped myself in a towel while my brother held a sheet over his head until he gave it up for a bad job and let himself get soaked.
+I wasn’t wearing a bathing suit so I wrapped myself in a towel in an attempt to protect my clothes while my brother held a sheet over his head until he gave up and let himself get soaked.
 For a good twenty minutes we were pummeled with rain, and when it finished everything was saturated–except me (haha-thank you towel).
 The funniest part though was that The Wall and Harrenhall made it (kinda) through the storm.

 We resumed our game of Washers and then looked over to see that a rainbow had appeared over the ocean.
 I have better pics on my camera, but here’s what my brother managed to capture with his phone.

 Okay, it wasn’t really a leprechaun, it was one of the guys from the group who had been beaching next to us, but he was rather round and jolly and he really did give us a watermelon filled with Everclear.
 My brother and I didn’t have knives, but did that stop us from eating the watermelon?
 Nope.
 We tore the watermelon apart with our fucking bare hands and ate it.
-By the time we were finished, the already drenched beach blanket was further soaked in Watermelon-Everclear juice.
-It was a lot of fun to haul the sticky, soaking lot of blankets, towels and bag back to the car, but all in all it was a pretty kickass day.
+It was as calamitous as it sounds so by the end of the day we were hauling around blankets, towels and a backpacks that were soaked in not only rain but also Watermelon-Everclear juice.
+All in all it was a pretty kickass day.

 (And because I’m emo, I took the rainbow as present from God for a job well started.)